 First, let’s understand how can an attacker move around an organization’s network from one machine to another.
 Many people think that attackers leverage zero-day exploits but that is not the case.
-Attackers may not want to or be able to do so.
+Attackers may not want to or are able to do so.

-How do Attackers Use Zero Day Attacks?
+How do Attackers Use Zero-Day Attacks?

 In my experience, zero-day attacks are tough to find.
-Good zero-day vulnerabilities that can work on a variety of different versions of operating systems, can effectively execute code, steal privileged credentials, and gain access to critical systems and applications take considerable skill and time.
+Good zero-day vulnerabilities that can work on a variety of different versions of operating systems, can effectively execute code, steal privileged credentials, and gain access to critical systems and applications that take considerable skill and time.
 They require a lot of work to implement and execute effectively.

 Assuming that an attacker did leverage a zero-day exploit, what would that person do with it?
 Every single time the attacker uses the exploit, there is the risk of the zero-day being discovered and then patched.
 Knowing that exposure is eventually inevitable, the logical move would be to use the zero-day on select occasions that would garner the least amount of attention, such as an initial breach of the network or removing traces of their presence.
 An example of a stealthy usage would be the initial infiltration of a network during which they plant a backdoor.
 Once the backdoor is installed, the code for the zero-day exploit would then be erased.
-If the backdoor does not contain any traces of the exploit’s code, it would be impossible for the security team to discover that they have a zero day exploit on their hands.
+If the backdoor does not contain any traces of the exploit’s code, it would be impossible for the security team to discover that they have a zero-day exploit on their hands.
 However, once the attacker starts moving around the network, the stakes are higher and it will be increasingly difficult to conceal the usage of a zero-day for long.